iltommi/qdb-documentation/source/api/cpp.rst

 The api_buffer object
 -----------------------

-The :cpp:class:`api_buffer` object is designed to be used via a smart pointer, whose definition is provided, and is returned by methods from the handle object.
-It is possible to access the managed buffer directly (read-only) and query its size.
+The :cpp:class:`api_buffer` object is designed to be used via a smart pointer - whose definition is provided - and is returned by methods from the :cpp:class:`handle` object.
+It is possible to access the managed buffer directly (read-only) and query its size (see :cpp:func:`handle::data`and :cpp:func:`handle::size`).

 Closing a connection
 -----------------------